jasp-stats/jasp-desktop/Resources/Help/analyses/mlclassificationboosting.md

 - Relative influence: Shows the relative influence of the predictors.

 #### Plots
 - Data split: Shows how the data is split into training (and validation), and test set.
-Numbers displayes is the size of each set.
 - Out-of-bag improvement: Plots the number of trees against the out-of-bag classification accuracy improvement of the model.
 Accuracy is assessed for the training set.
 - ROC curves: Displays ROC curves for each class predicted against all other classes.
 - Andrews curves: Is a way to visualize structure in high-dimensional data.
 Lines that cluster are observations that are more alike.